 I have written eleven single authored books and dozens of academic articles and many other pieces.
-The five most important books I have written so far are:
+The six most important books I have written so far are:

 The Building of England.
 How the History of England has shaped our buildings (William Collins, 2013)